2024–25 Liga I

-The 2024–25 Liga I, known officially as the SuperLiga Romania, was the 107th season of Liga I, the top football league in Romania.
-The season will start on 12 July 2024.
-The newcomers were Unirea Slobozia, who made their debut in Liga I, and Gloria Buzău who returned to Liga I after a 15-year absence.
+The 2024–25 Liga I (also known as Superliga for sponsorship reasons) was the 107th season of Liga I, the top football league in Romania.
+The season started on 12 July 2024.
+The newcomers were Unirea Slobozia, who made their debut in Liga I, and Gloria Buzău, who returned to Liga I after a 15-year absence.
 The draw took place on 1 July 2024.

 Teams

 Promotion and relegation (pre-season)

 The league consists of 16 teams: 14 teams from 2023–24 Liga I and two teams promoted from 2023–24 Liga II.

 Teams promoted from the Liga II

 The first club to be promoted was Unirea Slobozia, they made their debut in Liga 1.

 The second club to be promoted was Gloria Buzău, they returned to Liga I after fifteen years of absence.

 Teams relegated to the Liga II

-The first club to be relegated was FC U Craiova, ending their three-year stay in the top flight.
+The first club to be relegated was FCU 1948 Craiova, ending their three-year stay in the top flight.

 The second club to be relegated was Voluntari, ending their nine-year stay in the top flight.